-The single biggest cyber vulnerability to your business is your workforce.
+As a company providing small business IT support, the single biggest cyber vulnerability to your business we always see is your workforce.

 You could invest millions in securing your IT systems (Equifax, Sony, Marriot, NHS) to name a few but the fact is for all the best technology solutions out there the number one vulnerability to your systems are your colleagues.

-In this article, you will learn some of the simple steps you can take to reduce the risk significantly by educating your staff to the risks of Cyber Security.
+In this article, you will learn some of the simple steps you can take to reduce the risk significantly by educating your staff to the risks of Internet Security.

 1: Simulated Attacks